Read Simone de Beauvoir with voice, context, and method in the same frame.

 Prompt 3: Provide the most likely causes behind Simone de Beauvoir becoming a notable philosopher.

-Simone de Beauvoir becoming a notable philosopher becomes more useful once its structure is made visible.
+Simone de Beauvoir becoming a notable philosopher becomes clearer once the parts stop doing different work.

 Born in Paris in 1908 to a bourgeois family, Beauvoir received a robust education, encouraged by her father, who valued intellectual achievement.
 Despite financial setbacks, her family prioritized education, allowing her to attend prestigious institutions, such as the Sorbonne, where she studied philosophy.